xamarin/Rivets/README.md

 On iOS, when your app is launched by a URL, you will want to parse that URL to determine how to navigate to the deep link inside of your app.
 You can use the `AppLinkUrl` class to help parse your links:

+Don't forget on iOS you need to register the Url Scheme(s) you want your app to listen for in your `Info.plist` file!

 ```csharp
 public virtual bool OpenUrl (UIApplication app, NSUrl url, string srcApp, NSObject annotation)
 var alUrl = new AppLinkUrl(url.ToString());